 This guide aims to compare these crypto friendly banks to help you decide which one suits you best.

 Best Crypto Friendly Banks Compared

 Bank Countries Key Feature Open Account

-Wirex Not available in the US and China Built-in crypto exchange Revolut Not available to US citizens Built-in crypto exchange Fidor Only available to EU citizens Partnership with Kraken and Bitcoin.de Goldman Sachs Worldwide Very established bank Simple Bank Only available to US citizens FDIC insured deposits Ally Bank Only available to US citizens Integrated with Coinbase USAA Only USA Integrated with Coinbase Barclays Available in 50+ countries Integrated with Coinbase LHV Bank Only available to EU citizens Great mobile app Monaize Only available to EU citizens Simple account set-up process Change Bank Only available to EU citizens Built-in crypto wallet and exchange
+Wirex Not in USA Built-in crypto exchange Revolut Not in USA Built-in crypto exchange Fidor Only in EU Partnership with Kraken Goldman Sachs Worldwide Very established bank Simple Bank Only in USA FDIC insured deposits Ally Bank Only in USA Integrated with Coinbase USAA Only USA Integrated with Coinbase Barclays 50+ countries Integrated with Coinbase LHV Bank Only in EU Great mobile app Monaize Only in EU Simple set-up process Change Bank Only in EU Built-in wallet and exchange

 Top Crypto Friendly Banks